shubhamshekhar23/universe/README.md

 2. Start the mongodb server at port 27017 locally
 3. Command to start the node server : "npm start"

+Schema Creation -
+I have considered the possibility that There can be millions of parralel universes and each universe can have billions of people but in each family , there can not be a lot of members

 All the test data to populate the database is inside TestData Folder.